OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 - Yes, we do it every few years
 - Yes, we do it at least annually

+### Quality Indicators

+### Notes

+### Guidance

+- DLP and data vaults as examples - anomaly detection
+- Watermarks on documents?
+To help you trace leaks

 # B: System decomissioning / Legacy management

 From the perspective of the organization as a consumer of resources, the activities in this stream are related to the identification, management, and tracking of systems, applications, application dependencies, and services that are no longer used, have reached end of life, or are no longer actively developed or supported.
 Removal of unused systems and services improves manageability of the environment and reduces the organization's attack surface, while affording direct and indirect cost savings (e.g., reduced license count, reduced logging volume, or reduced analyst effort).